I saw an old WWII film clip the other day…

 I guess it all depends on what the sudden event happens to be…

-What you deem important really depends upon the situation.
 When we lived in Alaska, both of our kids had created new lives in the Lower 48.
 Suddenly, an earthquake struck close to where I live today in Washington, the Nisqually Quake (Ash Wednesday quake) on February 28, 2001, at 10:48 a.m..
 My daughter had recently moved to Seattle and we could not reach her.
 All phone communications were disrupted.
 Even though it was winter, I was prepared to drive the 41 hours from Anchorage to Seattle!
 Airport?
 Closed as I remember it.

 Fortunately, all was okay and we finally reached her later that afternoon!

 Still, was I prepared for the drive?
 Probably.
 We are normally better prepared when the weather elements require you to always be ready.
-Alaska and the cold north always required you to be ready!
+Alaska and the cold north always require you to be ready!

 And, my daughter was important enough for us to take such an arduous journey.

-What, and who, do you find important enough to do what needs to be done in an emergency.
+What, and who, do you find important enough to do what needs to be done in an emergency?
 Are you ready?